alexdebrie/dynamodb-workshop/03-secondary-indexes/README.md

 - The provisioned throughput (if your table is not using on-demand billing);
 - The index projection (do you want the entire item copied over or a subset?)

+Additionally, if you use attributes in your secondary index that are not already used in the primary key or another secondary index, you will need to specify them in `AttributeDefinitions` when creating your table.

 For specifics on each of these properties, [check out the CreateTable docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_CreateTable.html#DDB-CreateTable-request-GlobalSecondaryIndexes).

 ### Task